-Pharmacy tech jobs are an excellent option for CA residents looking to start their journey into the healthcare field.
+Pharmacy tech jobs are an excellent option for California residents looking to start their journey into the healthcare field.

 From there, they can register with the State Board of Pharmacy and begin applying for pharmacy technician jobs in California.